pharath/home/_posts/2021-12-11-lecture-notes-ML.md

 - This technique of saving values that have already been calculated is called **memoization**
 - The function requires only O(n) time instead of exponential time (but requires O(n) space)
     - i.e. the number of common subexpressions is reduced **without regard to memory**!
+	- note: sometimes recalculating instead of storing can be a good decision, if memory is limited!

 #### Relation to Backprop

 - Backprop stores the $y_i^{(k-1)}$ during the forward pass and re-uses it during the backward pass to calculate $$\frac{\partial E}{\partial w_{ji}^{(k-1)}}=y_i^{(k-1)}\frac{\partial E}{\partial w_{ji}^{(k-1)}}$$ (memoization, Dynamic Programming)
+- During the backward pass Backprop visits each edge only once (see above) and gradients that have already been calculated are saved in memory (cf. `grad_table[u[i]]` in Algo 6.2 or `g` in Algo 6.4 Goodfellow, Bengio)! (memoization, Dynamic Programming)
+    - this is analogous to the Fibonacci Sequence Algo's map `m` (see above) which saves the `fib(n − 1) + fib(n − 2)` that have already been calculated in memory
 - (cf. Figure 6.9 in Goodfellow, Bengio) Back-propagation avoids the exponential explosion in **repeated subexpressions**
 - similar to the Fibonacci example "the back-propagation algorithm is designed to reduce the number of common subexpressions **without regard to memory**."
 (Goodfellow, Bengio)
 - "When the memory required to store the value of these expressions is low, the back-propagation approach of equation 6.52 is clearly preferable because of its reduced runtime.
 However, equation 6.53 is also a valid implementation of the chain rule, and is useful **when memory is limited**."
 (Goodfellow, Bengio)